Atef Abu Saif: Writing

+Public service career

 On 5 February 2018, Fatah's Information, Culture, and Ideology Commission commissioned him as a spokesman for Fatah.
-Since 2019, he has been the Minister for Culture in the Palestine Authority.
+From 2019 to 2024, he has been the Minister for Culture in the Palestine Authority.

+Life events

 In March 2019, Palestinian Authority news organization Wafa published pictures that showed Saif, bruised and bandaged, clothed in blood-stained garments and lying on a hospital bed.
-Wafa claimed that Saif had been beaten as Hamas attacked protestors and journalists; protestors were on the streets to demand better living conditions.
+Wafa said that Saif had been beaten as Hamas attacked protestors and journalists; protestors were on the streets to demand better living conditions.